 New York Transit Museum

 The New York Transit Museum in Brooklyn Heights is housed in an old 1936 subway station and is the largest museum of transit history in the United States.
 A great place for kids and transport geeks alike, the museum features a refurbished 1960s “Fishbowl” bus cab and a simulated traffic intersection complete with “street furniture” including parking meters, fire hydrants, traffic lights and co-ordinated Walk/Don’t Walk signs.
 Best of all though is the chance to creep through the 19 restored subway cars backed up down the tunnels, from the 1980, 70s, 60s and earlier, complete with original lighting and ceiling fans, and advertisements, maps, typography and signage from the times.

 Visit the museum store for some great subway-themed souvenirs to bring home, including vintage maps and posters, or even a subway map poncho.

 New York Transit Museum, corner of Boerum Place and Schermerhorn Street, Brooklyn Heights, New York.

 The self-proclaimed ‘Most Fashionable Museum in New York’, Museum at FIT (Fashion Institute of Technology) houses a permanent collection of more than 50,000 garments and accessories dating from the 18th century to the present day, though the emphasis is mainly on the contemporary and the avant-garde.
 It’s probably best known, however, for its ambitious and award-winning special exhibitions like the Japan Fashion Now, Eco-Fashion: Going Green and Gothic: Dark Glamour shows of recent years.

-Museum at the Fashion Institute of Technology, Seventh Ave at 27th Street, New York.
+Museum at the Fashion Institute of Technology, Seventh Ave at 27th Street, NYC.
 Closed Sundays, Mondays and holidays.

 Museum at Eldridge Street

-Virgin Atlantic operates five daily flights to New York from London Heathrow.
+Virgin Atlantic operates daily flights to New York from London Heathrow.